 - (a) List common characteristics of acids and bases, and define neutralization - (b) Define acids and bases in terms of Arrhenius, and Bronsted and Lowry concepts - (c) Define and identify the conjugate base of a given acid and conjugate acid of a given base.
 Write a given acid-base equilibrium as conjugate acid-base pairs - (d) Explain dissociation or ionization of acids and bases.
 Write dissociation equations for acids and bases.
 Define dissociation (ionization) constants - (e) Define the strength of an acid and a base.
 State factors that affect the strengths of acids and bases.
 List all the common strong acids and bases - (f) Discuss the affect of the solvent on the strength of acids and bases - (g) Discuss the ionization of water, and ionization constant of water - (h) Define pH and pOH of aqueous solutions.
-Give the relation between the two, and calculate them for strong acids and bases - (i) Determine the ionization constants of week acids and bases if their pH values are known - (j) Calculate the pH and the pOH values of week acids and bases when their dissociation constants are known - (k) Solve other related problems involving strengths and neutralization of acids and bases
+Give the relation between the two, and calculate them for strong acids and bases - (i) Determine the ionization constants of week acids and bases if their pH values are known - (j) Calculate the pH and the pOH values of week acids and bases when their dissociation constants are known - (k) Solve other related problems involving strengths and neutralization of acids and bases - (I) Define buffers, and explain the working of buffers

-6. ELECTROCHEMISTRY
+6. ELECTROCHEMISTRY (Chapter 18)